Riccata2010/SpringServiceNAS/README.md

 ![image info](./image/app.png)

+if you want to see the web console db H2 http://localhost:8081

 NOTE: to compile the web app it is necessary to update the folder "SpringServiceWebPhotoClient/client/app-photo-client/src/assets/libs" with Bootstrap, JQuery and Animate.css.